 A Walled Garden is a web filtering setup that restricts a specific group of users to access only a limited set of domains or websites.
-Unlike the usual approach, where most content is accessible by default and only restricted when needed, a Walled Garden blocks everything except selected domains.
+Unlike the usual approach, where most content is accessible by default and only restricted when needed, a Walled Garden blocks everything except selected domains for a subset of your users.
 For example:

-- Exam conditions: Create a temporary block that restricts access to all but a few domains, such as examination software, during exam hours
+- Exam conditions: Create a temporary block that restricts access to all but a few domains, such as examination software, during exam hours, only for the students taking the exams.

 - Location-specific filtering: Set up a Location containing machines that can access only certain categories or sites for a specific purpose.